MikeSemicolonD/Random_Star_Trek_Media_Picker/README.md

-# Random Star Trek Media Picker
+# Random Star Trek Media Picker (Written in Python3)

 <div align="center">
  Too much Star Trek too little time?
 Don't know what Movie/Episode to pick?
 Then this is the program for you!